-Structure of Surveillance Audits Undertaken by WRAS
+Structure of Surveillance Inspections Undertaken by WRAS

 - WRAS will take UKAS accreditation to ISO 17025 (or other national Accreditation Body evaluation) into account as part of the monitoring of Recognised Test Laboratories as long as the scope of such accreditation is applicable to the work being undertaken as part of WRAS approvals.
-The validity and appropriateness of this accreditation will be verified periodically as part of the on-going surveillance audits as required by BS ISO 17065 section 6.2.2.4 Note 1.

-- The Surveillance Audits will confirm that an appropriate quality assurance system is operated effectively by the Testing Laboratories.

-- The audit undertaken by WRAS will review:

-- Laboratory Management structure and control of confidentiality and impartiality

-- Management of Resources including:

-- Personnel training and authorisation, competency, and allocation of responsibilities.
+The validity and appropriateness of this accreditation will be verified periodically as part of the on-going surveillance inspections as required by BS ISO 17065 section 6.2.2.4 Note 1. - The Surveillance Inspections will confirm that an appropriate quality assurance system is operated effectively by the Testing Laboratories. - The inspection undertaken by WRAS will review: - Laboratory Management structure and control of confidentiality and impartiality - Management of Resources including: - Personnel training and authorisation, competency, and allocation of responsibilities.

 - Maintenance, traceability, and calibration of testing equipment

 - Control of facilities & environment

 - Subcontracting of external services

 - The Laboratory Quality System including:

+- Contract Review & relationship with Clients & WRAS

 - Policies and document control

 - Control of records, data and information management

-- Risk management & disaster recovery

 - Non-conforming work and corrective actions

-- Quality assurance & internal audits
+- Quality assurance & internal inspections

 - Management review

 - Complaints & feedback

 - Process Requirements including:

-- Review of requests and contract review
+- Review of requests

-- Method selection
+- Test selection

 - Proficiency testing

+- Test item handling and technical records

+- Quality control and result validity assurance

+- Test Reports conformity statements & amendment control.

+- The Process for performing these Inspections is defined in WRAS.Cust-406: Conduct of Laboratory Inspections and External Inspections.